-Meet Anna, our Principal Medical Writer.
+Meet Anna, our Principal Scientific Advisor.
 A fountain of knowledge and the queen of organisation.
 After exiting traditional Medical Communications eighteen months ago, Anna is already involved in most of VISFO’s business facets, using her expertise for everything from leading small nutrition studies to reviewing website content and manuscripts.
 We caught up with her to chat about a not-so-typical day at VISFO!

-- What does a typical day as a VISFO Principal Medical Writer look like?
+1. What does a typical day as a VISFO Principal Scientific Advisor look like?

 Every day is so different I don’t think I know what ‘typical’ looks like!
 At the moment, I’m leading a small study on nutrition in lupus, so in the morning I first have a look at the data that’s come in during the night and answer any participant queries.
 I support a small team of writers, so I’ll check in with them next and make sure they are all set for the day ahead.
 We work across most business units, so there’s a lot of variety in what we do, meaning every day I’m either developing or reviewing something different.
 Social media posts, website content, grant applications, manuscripts, investor and pitch decks – the list goes on!

 2. Why did you decide to become a Medical Writer?
 Any inspiration?

 Medical writing seemed a great opportunity to be at the cutting edge of science without the lab work!

 3. What was your journey to becoming a Principal Scientific Advisor at VISFO?
 Previous experience?